narayanansznod/assignment/README.md

 # assignment

-MEAN Stack with Angular 2 Tutorial
-This is an application demonstrating the basic components needed for a Single Page Application using MongoDB, ExpressJS, Angular 2, and NodeJS.
+This is application is built using MongoDB, ExpressJS, Angular 4, Bootstrap 3 and NodeJS.

-A working example can be found here.
-Additionally, a YouTube tutorial series illustrating how to create this application from scratch can be found here.
-Requirements
-NodeJS
-MongoDB
-@angular/cli
-Description
-This applications demonstrates how to setup a RESTful API using NodeJS with Angular 2 Frontend.
-The application features a blog feed, where users can post comments, like posts, dislike posts, and create/edit/delete their own blog posts.
-Installation
+Installation and Requirements
-Install all dependencies in package.json file.
-This can be done by navigating to the root directory in the command line interface and running the following command:

 $ npm install

 Next, install all of the Angular 2 development dependencies in package.json file:

 $ cd client/

 $ npm install

 Installation is complete.
 Navigate to the root directory and then:

 Production

 -- In root directory:

 $ npm run build

 $ npm start

 -- Access production server at: http://localhost:8080

 Development

 $ cd client/

 $ ng serve

 -- In another window, from root directory run:

 $ npm start

 -- Access development server at: http://localhost:4200

 -- Access API at: http://localhost:8080

 Installing a Project in a New Computer.

+Follow the Instructions to install these softwares:

+https://www.tutorialspoint.com/angular2/angular2_environment.htm

-Follow the Instructions to install these softwares: https://www.tutorialspoint.com/angular2/angular2_environment.htm Setting up the Environment(Skip this step, unless npm is not recognized) Right Click on This PC
+Setting up the Environment(Skip this step, unless npm is not recognized)

+Right Click on This PC

 Advanced system settings(left side 4th option)

 Click on Environment Variables

 Click on Path

 Click Edit button

 Add ";C:\Program Files\nodejs" to the end

  Save all

  Restart the Computer

 For configuring MongoDB

 Open CMD in admin Mode

 C:\Windows\system32>

 Cd C:\Program Files\MongoDB\Server\3.4\bin

 C:\Program Files\MongoDB\Server\3.4\bin>msiexec.exe /q /i mongodb-win32-x86_64-2008plus-ssl-3.4.4-signed.msi INSTALLLOCATION="C:\Program Files\MongoDB\Server\3.4\" ADDLOCAL="all"

 C:\Program Files\MongoDB\Server\3.4\bin>md \data\db